ORCID

 Yes, but unsuccessful applicants may reapply to this program only once.

 Possibly.
 The answer to this question depends on other factors in your progress to degree, such as a leave of absence from your program for family or medical leave, or a “resetting” of your timeline due to a formal move from one PhD program/department to another.
 Please fill in all requested fields in the education section of the application and use the space allotted to describe any special circumstances that have affected your progress to degree.
-As a reminder, in this initial competition year, ACLS is seeking to support scholars who are at the earliest stages of dissertation project design.
+As a reminder, ACLS is seeking to support scholars who are at the earliest stages of dissertation project design.
 The program is not designed to support graduate students whose dissertation research and/or writing is well underway or advanced.

 ONLINE FELLOWSHIP APPLICATION PROCESS